Taxation in Bulgaria: History

 Taxation in Bulgaria has shifted depending on which government was in control.
 During the First Bulgarian Empire taxes were paid in kind while during the Second Bulgarian Empire taxation was monetary.
 Under the Ottoman control of Bulgaria, Christian citizens were subject to a tax called the dhimmi, levied by the Ottoman authority.
 During the socialist period of planned economy, taxation was similar to that of the rest of the Soviet, often with a turnover tax and taxes on government run businesses.
 After the end of the Soviet era, large privatization took place and the turnover tax was replaced with an ordinary Value-Added Tax.

-Tax law

-The tax legislation in Bulgaria includes the principles of establishment and functioning of the tax system.

-The Bulgarian tax system imposes taxes upon both legal entities and individuals, whereas three main groups of taxes can be discerned: direct taxes (corporate tax, income tax of 10%, indirect taxes (value-added tax) and local taxes and fees (succession tax).

-The National Revenue Agency is the main governmental body in Bulgaria responsible for tax collection.